SumoLogic/sumologic-otel-collector/docs/Installation.md

 ## Standalone

-The Sumo Logic OT Distro is a static Go binary.
+Sumo Logic Distribution for OpenTelemetry Collector is a static Go binary.
 To run it as a standalone process you only need to run the binary file downloaded from [Github releases][github_releases] with an appropriate configuration.